gabefletch/rvba/readme.md

 # ReVanced Base Apps (rvba)
 <img src="https://github.com/user-attachments/assets/c6f9d80b-edbb-4135-b919-b597f467d0e3" width=325><br>

+> [!IMPORTANT]
+> Packages on this repository were last updated on 28 February 2025.
+RVBA and the Optimal Project, which it was made for, are being fully rewritten.
+There is currently no ETA for when this process will be completed for Optimal v11 and RVBA v2.
+Everything below this banner should be treated as a deprecated archive.

 ### *Packages Last Updated: `31 March 2024` at `2:05PM EST`
 ### RVBA and Optimal v11 are undergoing major revisions.
 You can still use RVBA to patch apps with ReVanced Manager but they may not be the most up-to-date target versions.